soframel/covid-data-extractor/doc/doc.md

 the run with:

-`docker run --name covid-extractor --e elastic.password=<YOURPASSWORD>`
+`docker run --name covid-extractor --network <NETWORK_NAME> -e ELASTIC_COVID_PASSWORD=<YOURPASSWORD> sophie/covid-data-extractor:1.0-SNAPSHOT`

 (no volume necessary)

-NOTE: the 1rst time, start with parameter "init" to load all data since beginning of pandemy (this may take a while).
+NOTE: the 1rst time, start with adding parameter "init" at the end of the command to load all data since beginning of pandemy (this may take a while).
-TODO: show how.

 ## Quarkus development
 This project uses Quarkus, the Supersonic Subatomic Java Framework.